 - Mechanically Unusual Fighter: In this game that emphasizes mixing melee and ranged combat, this guy's primarily a melee fighter.

 - Mighty Glacier: It's a Power fighter, meaning it hits hard, but lacks speed.

 - Multi-Armed and Dangerous: Machamp has four arms in total.

-- Mythology Gag: In the Pokédex, Machamp has always been told as being capable of throwing punches faster than the eye can see (being able to throw 1,000 punches in two seconds), but has never been able to actually show in the main games its capability of doing that ... until this game with its Limit Break, Dynamic Fury.
+- Mythology Gag: In the Pokédex, Machamp has always been described as being capable of throwing punches faster than the eye can see (being able to throw 1,000 punches in two seconds), but has never been able to actually show in the main games its capability of doing that... until this game with its Limit Break, Dynamic Fury.

 - Parrying Bullets: Karate Chop can be used extremely similarly to Zangief's Banishing Flat, safely dissipating projectiles and helping it close the distance between itself and a range-happy opponent.

 - Pec Flex: This is Machamp's typical action between rounds, flexing those chest muscles.
 It does it even more so if it ends the fight in Burst Mode, making all sorts of muscle-displaying poses.

 - Powerup Full Color Change: As shown in the introductory trailer, Machamp literally Turns Red in its Super Mode.

 - Rapid-Fire Fisticuffs: One of Machamp's attacks with four arms.
 Yikes.
 In contrast to its movement speed, Machamp punches fast and hard.

 - Rated M for Manly: Pec flexes, dropping to do push ups as a win pose, smashing boulders... it's all in a day's work for Machamp.